micheleh/michael_chat/README.md

    - The backend includes CORS configuration for local development
    - For production, you may need to adjust CORS settings

+4. **Development server proxy errors:**
+   - The frontend development server (`npm start`) may fail to proxy API requests
+   - Ensure the backend is running on the correct port (8000 by default)
+   - Check that the proxy setting in `frontend/package.json` matches the backend port

 ### Development Tips

 - Configuration is stored in browser localStorage